-The Finance Committee holds at least four meetings a year, at least one of which is a joint meeting with the auditor.
+The Finance Committee holds at least four meetings a year, at least one of which is a joint meeting with the auditor of Merck KGaA.
 Further meetings are convened as and when necessary.
 Meetings of the Finance Committee are attended by the Chief Financial Officer of Merck KGaA.
 Other members of the Executive Board of Merck KGaA may attend the meetings upon request by the Committee.
 These meetings regularly include the Chairman of the Executive Board.
-The Finance Committee is responsible for, among other things, analyzing and discussing the annual financial statements and the respective auditor's report as well as the quarterly and half-year financial reports.
+The Finance Committee is responsible for, among other things, analyzing and discussing the annual financial statements and the respective report of the auditor of the annual financial statements and the half-year financial report

+(including the report of the auditors for the audit review of the abridged financial statements and interim management report contained in the half-year report) and the quarterly reports.
 Furthermore, the Finance Committee recommends to the Chairman of the Supervisory Board annual audit focuses for the auditors.
-It also recommends an auditor for the Supervisory Board's corresponding suggestion to the General Meeting.
-In addition, the Finance Committee is concerned with the financial position, results of operations and liquidity of Merck, as well as accounting and compliance issues.
+It also recommends an auditor for the annual financial statements and management report as well as auditors for the audit review of the abridged financial statements and interim management report contained in the half-year financial report for the Supervisory Board's corresponding suggestion to the General Meeting.
+In addition, the Finance Committee is concerned with the financial position, results of operations and liquidity of Merck, as well as accounting, internal auditing, risk management and compliance issues.
 Upon request of the Board of Partners, the Finance Committee examines capital spending projects that must be approved by the Board of Partners and provides recommendations pertaining thereto.